OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/arrivals-and-departures-for-stop.md

 The response is primarily composed of [`<arrivalAndDeparture/>` elements](../elements/arrival-and-departure.html),  so see the element documentation for specific details.

 The nearby stop list is designed to capture stops that are very close by (like across the street) for quick navigation.

+Trips will not show up in the results if the schedule_relationship is SKIPPED.